Sheila Butt: Personal life

 Butt is married to Stan R. Butt, and has three children.

 Butt met Stan at Tennessee Technological University where married, and Sheila left school after one year to start working.
-After having sons Stan Jr., Cliff and Kyle with her husband and moving to Blountville, Tennessee, Butt returned to college in Johnson City, Tennessee at East Tennessee State University.
+After having sons Stan Jr., Cliff and Kyle with her husband and moving to Blountville, Tennessee, Butt returned to college in Johnson City, Tennessee, at East Tennessee State University.

-Butt's husband, Stan, preaches for the Anderson Bend Church of Christ in Duck River, Tennessee and was the executive director of the Tennessee Walking Horse Breeders' and Exhibitors' Association from 2007 to 2011.
+Butt's husband, Stan, preaches for the Anderson Bend Church of Christ in Duck River, Tennessee, and was the executive director of the Tennessee Walking Horse Breeders' and Exhibitors' Association from 2007 to 2011.

 One of Butt's sons, Kyle Butt, is the director of Biblical research at Apologetics Press in Montgomery, Alabama, and is an editor of Discovery: A Monthly Christian Evidences Magazine for Kids magazine.

-Another of Butt's sons, Cliff Butt, was arrested by the Maury County Sheriff Department on May 7, 2015 for allegedly contributing to the delinquency of a minor with his buying alcohol for a 17-year-old Columbia Academy student who then brought the alcohol to an off-campus prom night party attended by twenty other Columbia Academy students who reportedly consumed beer at the event.
+Another of Butt's sons, Cliff Butt, was arrested by the Maury County Sheriff Department on May 7, 2015, for allegedly contributing to the delinquency of a minor with his buying alcohol for a 17-year-old Columbia Academy student who then brought the alcohol to an off-campus prom night party attended by twenty other Columbia Academy students who reportedly consumed beer at the event.
 Cliff Butt was jailed on one misdemeanor charge and later released from the Maury County Jail after posting a $1,500 bond and he was scheduled to appear in court on the charge on June 10, 2015, in Mt.
 Pleasant, Tennessee.
 Cliff Butt was previously serving as a youth minister at the Eastside Church of Christ (now the South Gate Church of Christ) of Columbia, Tennessee.

 Butt is a member of the Anderson Bend Church of Christ.

-Butt is also member of the National Rifle Association, the Tennessee Firearms Association, the Maury Alliance, the Fraternal Order of Police and has served as Secretary of the Maury County Horsemen's Association.
+Butt is also member of the National Rifle Association of America, the Tennessee Firearms Association, the Maury Alliance, the Fraternal Order of Police and has served as Secretary of the Maury County Horsemen's Association.

 Butt has received the Kay Battles Service Award from Freed–Hardeman University and the Golden Pen Award from Publishing Designs in Huntsville, Alabama.

 Butt has authored and self-published several books presenting Biblical teachings for women, children and parents.